🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The charts below show the population size and life expectancy for five European countries in 1914 and 2014.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The charts below show the percentage of water used for different purposes in six ares of the world.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 See All